 Interdisciplinary writing and research methods workshop, emphasizing revision and multiple drafts of student projects.
 Research explores American Studies theory and history, emphasizes role of ideology in forming national identity.
 Prepares students for the program's 400 level seminar.
-Prerequisites: IIAMST 210 and IIAMST 250.
-Spring
+Prerequisite: IIAMST 250.
+Spring.

 Interdisciplinary course examines selected biographies of Americans and American-identified figures from historical and literary perspectives.
 Readings contextualize developments in American culture and society (writ large) from 1492 to the present.
 Intended for nonmajors.
 Includes autobiographies.
-Prerequisite: 24 ISP credits, including ITW 101 and IQL 101.
+Prerequisite: 24 ISP credits, including ITW 101 and QL.
 Annually.

 Examines primary, theoretical, and critical materials related to American Studies.
 May engage historical, philosophical, artistic, and literary issues in American culture(s).
-Prerequisites: 24 credits in ISP, including ITW 101 and IQL 101.
+Prerequisites: 24 credits in ISP, including ITW 101 and QL.
 Annually.

 Course employs perspectives from the interdisciplinary field of American Studies to examine particular social, cultural, political, phenomena related to United States and/or American identity.
 Topical inquiries made using methods/approaches from academic disciplines such as history, ethnic studies, geography, musicology or literary studies.
-Prerequisite: 24 credits in ISP including ITW-101 and IQL-101.
+Prerequisite: 24 credits in ISP including ITW 101 and QL.
 Spring.

-Exploration of advanced topics in American Studies.
+An interdisciplinary exploration of selected and advanced topics relating to American experience.
 May be repeated as topics change.
-Occasionally.
+Annually.

 An interdisciplinary examination of a selected period, theme, or issue related to the American experience.
 AMST students will propose seminar paper topics that integrate learning from previous courses in American Studies and related disciplines.
 May be repeated for credit as topics change.
-Prerequisites: ITW 101, IIAMST 210, AMST 350, junior standing.
-Spring.
+Prerequisites: ITW 101, IIAMST 250, AMST 350.
+Fall.